Josh Bell Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in MLB.
+- The Rockies pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Rockies' 5.53 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have a 5.29 team ERA that ranks 27th among all MLB pitching staffs.

-- The Rockies give up the third-most home runs in baseball (34 total, 1.5 per game).
+- The Rockies allow the third-most home runs in baseball (34 total, 1.4 per game).

-- Gomber makes the start for the Rockies, his fifth of the season.
-He is 0-4 with a 12.12 ERA and 12 strikeouts in 16 1/3 innings pitched.
+- Feltner (1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched) makes the start for the Rockies, his fifth of the season.

-- The left-hander last appeared on Wednesday against the Pittsburgh Pirates, when he tossed two innings, allowing nine earned runs while giving up nine hits.
+- His last appearance came on Thursday against the Philadelphia Phillies, when the righty tossed 5 2/3 scoreless innings while giving up three hits.

-- In four games this season, the 29-year-old has amassed a 12.12 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .356 to his opponents.
+- In four games this season, the 26-year-old has put up an ERA of 6.16, with 9.9 strikeouts per nine innings.
+Opponents are hitting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.